Mount Shasta, California: Geography

-Mount Shasta is located at 41°18'52" North, 122°18'41" West (41.314542, -122.311510), along Interstate 5 south of Weed and north of Dunsmuir, California.

 According to the United States Census Bureau, the city has a total area of 3.8 sqmi, of which 3.8 sqmi is land and only 0.10% of it is covered by water.

 The area hydrology consists of an unnamed stream in the south part of town which joins Big Springs Creek, which then flows south as Cold Creek to join the headwaters of the South Fork of the Sacramento River.
 The typical depth to groundwater is quite shallow in the predominant alluvium.

 The settlement is on the distal gently sloping southwest flanks of Mount Shasta, with the chief surficial soils being Quaternary alluvium.
 This alluvium is adjacent to and probably underlain by volcanic clastic rock deposited by Mount Shasta in the course of its development.
 Groundwater elevation is approximately at the elevation of the underlying native black peat soil.
 Where it occurs this peat, of approximately two feet thickness, is underlain by stream deposit sands and gravels.